y3nk0/Graph-Based-TC/README.md

 # Graph-Based-TC
 ## Graph-based framework for text classification

 This is the code for the paper ["Fusing Document, Collection and Label Graph-based Representations with Word Embeddings for Text Classification"](https://www.lix.polytechnique.fr/~kskianis/papers/tw-icw-w2v_textgraphs2018.pdf), presented at the TextGraphs workshop, NAACL 2018, New Orleans, USA.
+Our paper got the Best Paper Award!

 ### Datasets
 Our implementation includes 6 datasets: 20newsgroups, IMDB, WebKb, Reuters, Subjectivity and Amazon.
 We use the fetch_20newsgroups built-in python to get the 20newsgroup dataset.
 For the IMDB dataset, you can download it [here](http://ai.stanford.edu/~amaas/data/sentiment/).
 We add all remaining datasets [here](https://www.dropbox.com/sh/1qhbsvfhqgsu3wy/AADshIA30o6M8daul4GDVlBpa?dl=0), due to GitHub size limits.